unidesigner/pyconto/doc/ideas.rst

 are particularly interested in the relationship of different kinds of neural network topology to the condition of limited sustained activation (LSA). http://frontiersin.org/neuroscience/neuroinformatics/paper/10.3389/fninf.2010.00008/

+Merging of groups which represent partitions in a hierarchical networks can similarily be manipulated, e.g merged.
+The operations should be transparent (one should see/know what is happening) as if one applies these operations on "leaf" nodes, or on partition-representation nodes.
+If one merges two partition-representations nodes, the function should be intelligent enough to recognize that if it is a hierarchial network, also lower level nodes get repartitioned.
+(former, later or new group label?)

+Hidden variables mechanism
+Chung & Lu 2002, Caldarelli et al. 2002,
+ Park & Newman 2003

+Finite scale network, J. P Onnela  PNAS 2007

+Cliques (fully connected subgraphs) of size c

+A K-core of a network
+is the subgraph of a network obtained by removing the nodes with connectivity ki<K iteratively until the network has only nodes with ki>K. K-core of the Internet-DIMES Internet data Visualization: Alvarez-Hamelin et al. 2005

+LaNet-Vi
+xavier.informatics.indiana.edu/lanet-vi

+A community of a network define a set of nodes with similar connectivity pattern.

+Minimal-Spanning-Trees

+Planar maximally filtered graphs

+Network loop structure

+Link probabilities
+Constraints are expressed by link probabilities
+Anand & Bianconi PRE 2009

+term difference:
+network structure vs. structural network